Arekushi/ts-aspect/README.md

     // executed after the method throws an exception TryCatch,

-    // executed in the Finally code block of a TryCatch TryFinally,
+    // executed in the Finally code block
+    TryFinally,
 }
 ```